Fluent Commerce Logo

 NO

-There are three valid event types; NORMAL, EXCEPTION and GENERATED.
+There are three valid types; NORMAL, EXCEPTION and GENERATED.
 Most eventTypes will be normal, however you can ues the EXCEPTION type for Rulesets that handle exceptions.

 rules